GeekyAnts/laravel-inertia-sharedo/README.md

     php artisan vendor:publish  --tag="mail"
     ```

-5. ShareDialog fires an **`UserAbilityChanged`** event when the user's access gets changed.
-If you want to attach your own listeners to that event you can add them to the listener's property in the EventServiceProvider of your application.

-    For example, if you want to to attach ``SendSlackNotification`` listener to the event then
+    You can also attach your own listeners to the event.For example, if you want to to attach ``SendSlackNotification`` listener to the event then

     ```php
     use Geekyants\ShareDialog\Events\UserAbilityChanged;